cve-search/cpe-guesser/README.md

 # CPE guesser

-CPE guesser is a command-line or web service to guess the CPE name based on one or more keyword(s).
-Then the result can be used against [cve-search](https://github.com/cve-search/cve-search) to do actual searches by CPE names.
+CPE Guesser is a command-line tool or web service designed to guess the CPE name based on one or more keywords.
+The resulting CPE can then be used with tools like [cve-search](https://github.com/cve-search/cve-search) or [vulnerability-lookup](https://github.com/cve-search/vulnerability-lookup) to perform actual searches using CPE names.

 ## Requirements